Sanjuku90/Quest-InvestPropppgfreerjkhjgfhdgfhg/replit.md

 - **UI Components:** shadcn/ui component library (Radix UI primitives)
 - **Animations:** Framer Motion for roulette wheel and transitions
 - **Build Tool:** Vite with hot module replacement
+- **PWA Support:** Service Worker for offline capabilities and installability

 The frontend follows a page-based structure under `client/src/pages/` with shared components in `client/src/components/`.
 Custom hooks in `client/src/hooks/` handle authentication and investment operations.

+**Mobile Improvements (December 30, 2025):**
+- Bottom navigation bar on mobile devices for easy thumb access
+- Larger touch targets (44px+ minimum) for all interactive elements
+- Progressive Web App with installation support on iOS and Android
+- Service Worker for offline functionality and performance
+- Responsive design with proper padding and spacing on all screen sizes

 ### Backend Architecture
 - **Runtime:** Node.js with Express